wmo-im/wis2box-training/documentation/docs/practical-sessions/finding-and-downloading-data-from-wis2.md

 ## Introduction

-In this session you will learn how to discover data from the WIS2 Global Discovery Catalogue and download data from a WIS2 Global Broker.
+In this session you will learn how to discover data from the WIS2 Global Discovery Catalogue (GDC) and download data from a WIS2 Global Broker (GB).

 Note that the starting point for wis2box workflow is the MinIO container publishing a message on the `wisbox-storage/#` topic on the local broker.